Sunday, May 19, 2013

 I was up bright and early Monday morning, like a kid on Christmas, got the mount together, and was relieved to find it beautiful and flawless and indeed quite an improvement over the ol’ CG5, it appeared.
 The details?
 That will be the subject for next Sunday, muchachos.

-If’n you’ve a mind, you can see a lot more pictures from the Spring Scrimmage on Unk’s Facebook page.
+You can see a lot more pictures from the Spring Scrimmage on Unk’s Facebook page.

 Unk Rod,Post a Comment